quartiq/miniconf/miniconf_derive/README.md

 This package contains derive macros for [`miniconf`](https://crates.io/crates/miniconf).

+Most users import these macros through `miniconf` and derive `Tree` there.
+Attribute syntax and derive behavior are documented in this crate's rustdoc.

 ## Limitations

 - The derives cover a restricted tree model.
 Enums with named fields or multi-field tuple variants are not supported as internal tree nodes.